Glen Smith Photoshop logo

 X

 Note that when using the Crop tool and you have an active crop (gridlines visible), X switches orientation, i.e. it swaps width and height, which is a good shortcut when cropping images.
-If you don't have an active crop, even if the Crop tool is selected, X will still swap Foreground and Background Colours.
+If you don't have an active crop, even if the Crop tool is selected, X will still swap Foreground and Background Colors.

 D